louislefevre/louislefevre.github.io/about.md

 comments: false
 ---

-MSc Software Systems Engineering graduate from UCL.
-BSc Computer Science graduate from Goldsmiths, University of London.
+Graduated from University College London with a first-class degree in Software Systems Engineering MSc, and from Goldsmiths, University of London with a first-class degree in Computer Science.

+Interested in backend software development, physical computing with Arduino, compiler design, and developing CLI tools.